qbead/qbeadWebsite/content/book/animation.md

   int t = millis();
   int t_repeating = t % 2500;
   int w = triangularWave(t_repeating/10);
+  // The next line sets the intensity of the 2nd LED
-  int w_opposite = 255 - w;
+  // to be opposite of the value in w int w_opposite = 255 - w;
   SpinWheel.setLargeLED(0, w, 0, 0);
   SpinWheel.setLargeLED(2, 0, w_opposite, 0);